 What to eat and drink in Brussels

-18. Belgian chocolate.
 A local told me that although there are plenty of expensive chocolate shops lining the streets in Brussels, the best Belgian chocolate is lining the shelves in the supermarkets.
-So I sampled quite a few flavours and brands, focusing on praline of course!
+So I sampled quite a few flavours and brands, but focused on praline, of course.
 Check out my personal favourites: Guylian, Côte d’Or and Galler.
 I’ve also heard Dolfin chocolate is a must.

-19. Eat fries at Fritland.
 On my walking tour, our guide told us that Fritland has the best fries in Brussels.
 So naturally we went there for lunch after our tour.
 There was quite a line for a Friday lunchtime, but it moved quickly.
 Meal options include fries, fries and sauce, and other dishes like sandwiches and crumbed chicken.
-The secret to Belgian fries is that they are double fried, which means they are extra crispy.
-This is exactly how I like my fries, so naturally I was in heaven and went back on more than one occasion.
+The secret to Belgian fries is that they are double-fried, which means they are extra crispy.
+This is exactly how I like my fries, so naturally, I was in heaven and went back on more than one occasion.

-20. Have a half and half at Le Cirio.
-When we got back from Bruges, my friends recommended heading to Le Cirio, as they’d visited the previous night.
-A cool brasserie with 20th century decor and hilarious servers, Le Cirio also do a half and half drink—half white wine and half champagne.
+When we got back from Bruges, my new friends recommended heading to Le Cirio, as they’d visited the previous night.
+A cool brasserie with 20th-century decor and hilarious servers, Le Cirio also do a half-and-half drink: half white wine and half champagne.
 Our server poured the drinks at our table and daringly filled each flute to the top.
-I’ve never been a white wine drinker, but I did enjoy this drink and this restaurant.
+Although I’ve never been a white wine drinker, I did enjoy this drink and this restaurant.

-21. Eat a waffle (or five).
 Ah, Belgian waffles.
-They’re almost as good as Belgian fries!
-Traditionally, Belgians don’t eat the waffles topped with everything (cream, fruit, chocolate, etc).
+They’re almost as good as Belgian fries 😉.
+Traditionally, Belgians don’t eat waffles topped with everything (cream, fruit, chocolate, etc).
 They eat the €1 Liege waffle, which is a sugary snack.
 Or the Brussels waffle, which is a traditional waffle sprinkled with icing sugar.
-Naturally I sampled all of them!
+Naturally, I sampled all of them.
 There are waffle stores located everywhere around the city.

-23. Visit Drug Opera.
-I walked past this building in Brussels and instantly fell in love when I saw how well decorated it was for the holidays.
+When I walked past this building in Brussels, I instantly fell in love with how well-decorated it was for the holidays.
 Drug Opera has a large menu filled with Belgian beers, cocktails and food.

-24. Drink beer.
 Along with waffles, fries and chocolate, Belgium is known for its beer.
-Delirium Café hold the Guinness World Record for having the most varieties of commercially available beer on offer: 3,162 beers.
-Good luck picking a drink off that menu.
+Delirium Café holds the Guinness World Record for having the most varieties of commercially available beer on offer: 3,162 beers.
+Good luck picking a drink off that menu!

-25. Eat all-you-can-eat ribs at Amadeus.
 On my second visit, my roommate mentioned Amadeus to me.
-Unfortunately, they are only open for dinner so I didn’t get to eat all-you-can-eat ribs.
-But hopefully you will enjoy it for me!
+Unfortunately, they are only open for dinner so I didn’t get to eat all-you-can-eat ribs, but hopefully, you will enjoy it for me.